Analytics Engineering

 Creation

-Assign parent-child entity relationships for your model entities.
-In such relationships, the child table is dependent on the parent table, and it must wait for the completion of the parent table before proceeding.
-Make sure to assign parent and child entities correctly.
+Assign entity relationships for your model entities.
+In such relationships, children nodes are dependent on their parent nodes, and it must wait for the completion of all of their parents before being built themselves.
+Make sure to assign parent and child nodes correctly.

 Models Tab